tkrotoff/ASUS-P5E3Premium-Hackintosh/README.md

 ## License

-Do whatever you like with it, this is public domain.
+Do whatever you like, this is public domain.